NitinJSanket/AwesomePapers/MDFiles/GeometricDL.md

 ## Multi-view Geometry using Deep Learning
+- [Unsupervised Deep Visual-Inertial Odometry with Online Error Correction for RGB-D Imagery](https://ieeexplore.ieee.org/document/8691513): Presents an approach called VIOLearner which fuses RGB-D and IMU data for absolute trajectory estimation.
+A great PAMI paper with a lot of comparisons and studies of robustness including fog.

+- [DeepVIO: Self-supervised Deep Learning of Monocular Visual Inertial Odometry using 3D Geometric Constraints](https://arxiv.org/abs/1906.11435): Performs IMU pre-integration in a network and then fuses it with depth and pose network.

+- [VINet: Visual-Inertial Odometry as a Sequence-to-Sequence Learning Problem](https://arxiv.org/abs/1701.08376): Fuses Camera and IMU in a Neural Network.
+CNN for Vision which runs at 10Hz on a Tesla K80 and LSTM for IMU 200Hz on a Tesla K80.

 - [PoseNet: A Convolutional Network for Real-Time 6-DOF Camera Relocalization](https://arxiv.org/abs/1505.07427): Uses a naive loss function to regress 6DOF pose from an input RGB image.
 Needs excessive parameter tuning.

 - [Geometric Loss Functions for Camera Pose Regression with Deep Learning](https://arxiv.org/abs/1704.00390):  Improvement of the PoseNet paper with better results a new theoretical loss functions based on multi-view geometry.